Cloud deployment overview

 - Maintenance in progress

-While your environment is in this state and until the status returns to 'Deployed', you will not be able to perform any lifecycle operations, such as package applications.
+While your environment is in this state and until the status returns to 'Deployed', you'll not be able to perform any lifecycle operations, such as package applications.
 There will be no impact to finance and operations apps.
 Users can continue with normal operations without any service interruption.
-You will receive an email notification before any maintenance operation puts your environment in this state.
+You'll receive an email notification before any maintenance operation puts your environment in this state.

 How do I connect to the SQL database on my sandbox environment?